πΊοΈ Understanding Levels

 While you could build an entire game in a single level, there are compelling reasons to split your project into multiple levels:

 - Performance: Loading and rendering everything at once is inefficient.
-Splitting your world into separate levels means the engine only loads what's currently needed, improving performance and reducing memory usage.
+Splitting your world into separate areas means the engine only loads what's currently needed, improving performance and reducing memory usage.
+(As you'll see next, World Partition can do this splitting for you inside a single level.)

 - Organization: Smaller, focused levels are easier to manage, especially when working with a team.
-One person can work on the forest level while another builds the cave system.
+One person can work on the forest area while another builds the cave system.

 - Testing: You can quickly jump to specific areas to test gameplay without navigating through the entire world each time.